databacker/mysql-backup/docs/configuration.md

 due to variances in how the various are structured.
 As a general rule:

 * Environment variables are all uppercase, with words separated by underscores, and most start with `DB_DUMP`.
 For example, `DB_DUMP_FREQ=60`.
-* CLI flags are all lowercase, with words separated by hyphens.
+* CLI flags are all lowercase, with words separated by hyphens, a.k.a. kebab-case.
 Since the CLI has sub-commands, the `dump-` and `restore-` are unnecessary.
 For example, `mysql-backup dump --frequency=60` or `mysql-backup restore --target=/foo/file.gz`.
+* Config file keys are camelCase, for example, `dump.maxAllowedPacket=6000`.

 For example, the following are equivalent.